Torgix API

 curl https://app.torgix.ai/v1/assets \ -H "Authorization: Bearer tgx_live_xxxxxxxxxxxxxxxxxxxxxxxx"

 Keys are created in the app; the full secret is shown once at creation, so store it somewhere safe.
 You can set an optional IP allowlist per key, and revoke a key at any time.
-Missing or invalid credentials return 401; a key whose account doesn't have the add-on active returns 403.
+Missing or invalid credentials return 401; a key whose account has API access switched off returns 403.

 Scopes & modes